Nye Bevan House

-Nye Bevan House, was a large office development on the corner of Elmbank Crescent and India Street in Glasgow, Scotland.
-It formed part of the complex of buildings known as Strathclyde House which collectively served as the offices and meeting place of Strathclyde Regional Council until it was abolished in 1996.
+Nye Bevan House was a large office development located in the Blythswood Hill area of Glasgow, Scotland.
+It formed part of the complex of buildings known as Strathclyde House which collectively served as the offices and meeting place of Strathclyde Regional Council from when it was formed in 1975 until it was eventually abolished in 1996.

 History

 India Street was previously occupied by a terrace of Georgian style houses which included a well-appointed hotel known as "More's Hotel", whose visitors included, in summer 1937, the American conductor and composer, George Szell.
 India Street was substantially redeveloped in the early 1970s as part of a wider initiative to redevelop the Charing Cross area to make way for the M8 motorway.

 The building was designed by E. S. Boyer & Partners in the Modern style, built in dark brick and glass and was completed in 1974.
 The design involved a main frontage facing India Street with another shorter wing extending eastwards along Elmbank Crescent.
 The main frontage was faced with alternating bands of dark brick and steel-framed windows and the building ranged in height up to nine storeys.
 The building was initially called "Viceroy House".